FRRouting/frr/doc/user/bmp.rst

 :clicmd:`router bgp ASN` block.
 Configure BGP first before proceeding to BMP setup.

-There is one option that applies to the BGP instance as a whole:
+There are two options that apply to the BGP instance as a whole:

 .. clicmd:: bmp mirror buffer-limit(0-4294967294)